yapro/symfony-http-client/README.md

 symfony-http-client-ext
 --

-Classes for solving the most common problems + functions that does not exist in native PHP.
+Functions for solving the most common problems.

 How to use
 ---